knetikmedia/knetikcloud-php-client/KnetikCloudClient/docs/Api/ActivitiesApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **updateActivityOccurrence**
-> updateActivityOccurrence($activity_occurrence_id, $activity_cccurrence_status)
+> updateActivityOccurrence($activity_occurrence_id, $activity_occurrence_status)

 Updated the status of an activity occurrence

-If setting to 'FINISHED' you must POST to /results instead to record the metrics and get synchronous reward results
+If setting to 'FINISHED' reward will be run based on current metrics that have been recorded already.
+Aternatively, see results endpoint to finish and record all metrics at once.

 ### Example
 ```php